camunda/blog.camunda.org/content/post/2018/01/camunda-modeler-1120-alpha-2-released.md

 ## What's next?

-There are a couple of topics we are going to tackle next in order to further improve the DMN modeling experience and to come closer to a stable release:
+There are a couple of topics we are going to tackle next in order to further improve the DMN modeling experience and to come closer to a stable release which you can expect at the end of March:

 * literal expressions
 * copy rules/inputs/outputs